 How can an organization use it?
 Public and private entities can take advantage of the benefits of solar power for business in a wide variety of ways:

-- Install a commercial solar power system (rooftop equipment, field array or carport construction) and become an owner/operator, lessee or participant in a solar power purchase agreement (PPA).
+- Install a commercial solar power system (rooftop equipment, field array or carport) and become an owner/operator, lessee or participant in a solar power purchase agreement (PPA).

 - Purchase solar energy that’s been generated by an offsite commercial solar installation.

-- Construct or retrofit a building to incorporate a solar hot water, cooling or ventilation systems.
+- Construct or retrofit a building to incorporate a solar hot water, cooling or ventilation system.

 - Utility-scale wind farms generate electricity that can be purchased on the wholesale power market, either contractually or through a competitive bid process.